Terms of Service

 These Terms of Service ("Terms") are a legal agreement between you and Integrated Holdings LLC, a Connecticut limited liability company doing business as Fairmark ("Fairmark," "we," "us," or "our"), with a principal place of business at South Windsor, Connecticut.
 By using fairmark.us (the "Site"), creating an account, or purchasing any of our services (collectively, the "Services"), you agree to these Terms.

 Fairmark is not a law firm and does not provide legal services or legal advice.
-Fairmark is a property-tax grievance consulting service operated by Integrated Holdings LLC.
-We help homeowners prepare and file Form RP-524 (Complaint on Real Property Assessment) with their local Board of Assessment Review pursuant to Real Property Tax Law §524(3), which authorizes property owners to designate non-attorney representatives in writing.
-If your case requires court review — including Small Claims Assessment Review (SCAR) or an Article 7 tax certiorari proceeding — Fairmark will close your case and you will need to engage your own attorney to pursue court relief.
+Fairmark is a non-attorney property-tax appeal representation service operated by Integrated Holdings LLC.
+In Gwinnett County, Georgia, we act as your designated agent to prepare and file a property-tax appeal (Form PT-311-A) with the county Board of Assessors and, where the appeal proceeds, the Board of Equalization ("BOE"), pursuant to O.C.G.A. § 48-5-311, which authorizes property owners to designate an agent or representative in writing.
+If your case requires review beyond the Board of Equalization — including an appeal to the Superior Court of Gwinnett County — Fairmark will close your case and you will need to engage your own licensed attorney, because Superior Court review requires an attorney and is outside our scope.

 Please read Sections 13 (Limitation of Liability) and 15 (Dispute Resolution — Binding Arbitration and Class-Action Waiver) carefully.
 They affect your legal rights.